Hernán Cortés: Cortés and the "Spiritual Conquest" of the Aztec Empire

 Your Majesty should likewise beseech His Holiness [the pope] to grant these powers to the two principal persons in the religious orders that are to come here, and that they should be his delegates, one from the Order of St. Francis and the other from the Order of St. Dominic.
 They should bring the most extensive powers Your Majesty is able to obtain, for, because these lands are so far from the Church of Rome, and we, the Christians who now reside here and shall do so in the future, are so far from the proper remedies of our consciences and, as we are human, so subject to sin, it is essential that His Holiness should be generous with us and grant to these persons most extensive powers, to be handed down to persons actually in residence here whether it be given to the general of each order or to his provincials.

 The Franciscans arrived in May 1524, a symbolically powerful group of twelve known as the Twelve Apostles of Mexico, led by Fray Martín de Valencia.
 Franciscan Geronimo de Mendieta claimed that Cortés's most important deed was the way he met this first group of Franciscans.
 The conqueror himself was said to have met the friars as they approached the capital, kneeling at the feet of the friars who had walked from the coast.
-This story was told by Franciscans to demonstrate Cortés piety and humility and was a powerful message to all, including the Indians, that Cortés's earthly power was subordinate to the spiritual power of the friars.
+This story was told by Franciscans to demonstrate Cortés's piety and humility and was a powerful message to all, including the Indians, that Cortés's earthly power was subordinate to the spiritual power of the friars.
 However, one of the first twelve Franciscans, Fray Toribio de Benavente Motolinia does not mention it in his history.
 Cortés and the Franciscans had a particularly strong alliance in Mexico, with Franciscans seeing him as "the new Moses" for conquering Mexico and opening it to Christian evangelization.
 In Motolinia's 1555 response to Dominican Bartolomé de Las Casas, he praises Cortés.